 • Veterans with a Gold Card — entitled to full DVA hospital cover, no LHC loading applies.

-• Permanent residents granted residency after age 31 — have a 12-month grace period from the date residency was granted to take out hospital cover penalty-free.
+• Permanent residents who register for Medicare after age 31 — have a 12-month grace period from the date of full Medicare registration to take out hospital cover penalty-free.

 Hospital cover tiers — Basic, Bronze, Silver, Gold